FAQs

 Why choose carpet dyeing?

 Dye can solve issues that even the best carpet cleaning equipment cannot fix.
 Bleach, sun fade, wear or drink dyes are all examples of carpet issues that involve damage to the color of the carpet.
-You can clean various forms of debris, dirt, spills oils, etc. But cleaning cannot replace the dye that has been removed.
+You can clean various forms of debris, dirt, spills oils, etc. However, cleaning cannot replace the dye that has been removed.

 Why not just replace my carpet?

 Dyeing your carpet can be done at a fraction of the cost of replacing it.
-It also saves you the hassle of going through the process of picking new carpet, choosing a color and having it installed.
+It also saves you the hassle of going through the process of picking new carpet, choosing a color, and having it installed.
 In most cases, dyeing can be done very quickly.

 Can I dye my carpet a darker color?